AntonioAPDL/GSoC-2025/tasks/task_easy/README.md

 ---

 ## **References**
-- Yan, J., & Kottas, A. (2017).
-A Bayesian nonparametric mixture modeling framework for distributional and regression problems. *Journal of Computational and Graphical Statistics*.
+- Yan, Y., & Kottas, A. (2017).
+A new family of error distributions for Bayesian quantile regression. arXiv preprint arXiv:1701.05666. https://arxiv.org/abs/1701.05666

 ---